A Deadly Misunderstanding

 “[This book] documents what many of us instinctively believe: that people of the great faith traditions all share the same core beliefs and ideals.”

-“[This] insightful book … offers a blueprint for breaking the logjam of dissention that contributes to so much conflict today.”
+“Offers a blueprint for breaking the logjam of dissention that contributes to so much conflict today.”

 “I have experienced first-hand the strategy underlying Mark’s book: that loving our enemies has the power to counter the threat of religious extremism.”